Ancient Rites

 Ancient Rites is a Belgian black metal band formed in 1988.
-Initially, the lineup consisted of guitar players Johan and Phillip, drummer Stefan, and Gunther Theys on bass and vocals.
-In 1990 the Dark Ritual demo was released in the underground scene, getting worldwide attention just as black metal was gaining importance in the metal scene.
-Soon after the release of this demo Phillip died in a car crash and not long after, Stefan committed suicide.
-However painful this episode was to the band, they decided to continue and Stefan's position was taken by his drum roadie Walter van Cortenberg.
+The initial lineup consisted of guitar players Johan and Phillip, drummer Stefan, and Gunther Theys on bass and vocals.
+In 1990, the Dark Ritual demo was released just as black metal was gaining importance in the metal scene.
+After the demo release, Phillip died in a car crash and Stefan committed suicide.
+The band continued with Walter van Cortenberg on drums.

-As Johan then decided to leave the music scene, the band found replacements for both him and Phillip in guitar players Pascal and Bart Vandereycken.
-This line-up would go on to release the Evil Prevails EP and several others through various record labels.
-Pascal was eventually fired for lack of dedication due to his obligations to the Belgian Navy, which reduced the band to a trio.
-In 1994 their first full-length album was released entitled The Diabolic Serenades.
-This line-up would also record the band's second album Blasfemia Eternal before in May 1996, just after its release, Bart left the band.
+Johan left the music scene, and the band replaced him and Phillip in guitar players Pascal and Bart Vandereycken.
+This line-up released the Evil Prevails EP and several others through various record labels.
+Pascal left due to his obligations to the Belgian Navy, reducing the band to a trio.
+In 1994, their first full-length album was released, The Diabolic Serenades.
+This line-up recorded the band's second album, Blasfemia Eternal.
+In May 1996, after its release, Bart left the band.

-Flemish and non-Flemish musicians stepped in to help out the band on several tours in support of the album, which eventually led the once strongly Flemish rooted band to become an international act with the addition of Dutch guitar player Erik Sprooten (ex-Inquisitor) later that same year and Finnish guitar player Jan "Örkki" Yrlund (ex-Lacrimosa) in mid-1997.
-Shortly after the release of their third album Fatherland a keyboard player was found in Domingo Smets (ex-Agathocles).
-This line-up would record Dim Carcosa, before Smets left the band in 2002 and a replacement was found in Davy Wouters (ex-Oblivion, Danse Macabre).
+Flemish and non-Flemish musicians joined the band on several tours to support the album.
+The once Flemish-rooted became an international act with Dutch guitar player Erik Sprooten (ex-Inquisitor) and Finnish guitar player Jan "Örkki" Yrlund (ex-Lacrimosa).
+Shortly after the release of their third album, Fatherland, keyboard player Domingo Smets (ex-Agathocles) joined.
+This line-up recorded Dim Carcosa.
+Smets left the band in 2002 and Davy Wouters (ex-Oblivion, Danse Macabre) replaced him.
 This line-up can be seen on the live album/DVD And the Hordes Stood as One.

-While on tour in support of the live album in May 2003, the band fired guitar player Jan Yrlund and brought back Bart in his stead.
-In December 2004, the line-up was further extended with the return of former members Domingo Smets, who took over as bass player since Günther wanted to focus on singing, and Raf Jansen—who had filled Bart's position for several months in 1996-1997—as third guitar player.
-Most of 2005 was spent writing songs for the new album Rubicon, which was released on 15 May 2006.
+While on tour in support of the live album in May 2003, the band fired Yrlund and brought back Bart.
+In December 2004, Smets returned and took over as bass player, since Günther wanted to focus on singing.
+Raf Jansen—who had filled Bart's position for several months in 1996-1997—joined as a third guitar player.
+They spent most of 2005 was spent writing the album Rubicon, released on 15 May 2006.

-Over the years, Ancient Rites have played with bands like Deicide, Motörhead, Judas Priest, Cradle of Filth, Metallica, Dissection, Morbid Angel, Stormtroopers of Death, Mercyful Fate, Impaled Nazarene, Manowar, Sepultura, Malevolent Creation, Rotting Christ and Slayer.
+Ancient Rites have played with Deicide, Motörhead, Judas Priest, Cradle of Filth, Metallica, Dissection, Morbid Angel, Stormtroopers of Death, Mercyful Fate, Impaled Nazarene, Manowar, Sepultura, Malevolent Creation, Rotting Christ and Slayer.

-The band has been accused of being right-wing/nationalist, which the band itself denies.
+The band has been accused of being right-wing/nationalist, which they deny.